STICH is a community-based, grassroots movement, born of a group of citizens concerned with the issue of food security in the town of Ingersoll.

 We envision a place that is run by the community, for the community, where folks participate in every way they are able, from cooking, set up, serving, eating, clean up, mentoring etc. We envision a place that will help STICH the community together.

-We have a prime location rented weekly at the Royal Canadian Legion, Branch 119 at 211 Thames Street North.
-Dinner is upstairs, prepared in the kitchen, served in the hall.
-The upstairs is accessible by stairs or lift.
+We have a prime location rented weekly at Trinity United Church at 118 Church St. Dinner is downstairs prepared in the kitchen, served in the hall.

 All welcome!
 We look forward to meeting you!